skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 floating hand that searches a 5 mile radius) The magical hand drifts away in search of Endo.

-Thu'fir and Eomier search for roots etc to eat in the woods.
+Thu'fir and Eomier search for roots, etc., to eat in the woods.
 Beck gives them the gist of the island by drawing in the sand (what he has seen on a map.)
 Obviously they are near Stonehelm and the river.
 They are not sure however, if the Alidians have taken Breakshore and decide to try to avoid them.
 Skeeve levitates and finds the river 3/4 of a mile west.
 Everyone heads to the river except Enoch who decides to stay at the beach in case Endo comes.
 The dwarf rinses off in the river.
 Thu'fir cleans up as well.

 After some time, the hand returns without Endo, and then disappears.